 “A beautiful and savage dream” is not intended as bloggin’ boilerplate: the piece inhabits a dreamlike trance from beginning to end, and oh, is it beautiful.
 As beautiful as any of Ravel’s exoticisms, and less fussy, to boot, and it’s as violent as, well, “Apocalyto”, or at least “Temple of Doom” — it doesn’t have High Priest of Thugee Muhleram tearing out victim’s hearts while invoking the power of Siva , but darn close.

 [Mulleram - note the spelling— invokes the power of Kali, you pompous ignoramus. —Editor’s note.]

 Is the piece moving?
 Yes, in two spots.
 Padmavati’s despair and resignation at the end of act 1, lamenting that the Gods no longer hear her, and what did she do to deserve this?
 And, the duet in act 2 where Padmavati (and she decides for her Maharaja,as well) determines to die with honor rather than to live with dishonor (by giving Padmavati to the Mogol chieftain).
 This isn’t Respighi’s Belkis, Queen of Sheba, it’s much better.
 It’s not Goldmark’s Queen of Sheba, either.
 In fact, it had nothing to do with Sheba, why did I bring this up?
 Maybe confused Siva with Sheba.

-To those who find faux-Oriental pieces like this insensitive, or jingoistic, or patronizing, I assure you, that although it looks like I’m delightedly lapping it up and asking for seconds on the outside, I’m remorsefully cryin’ on the inside, where it counts.
-Really.
+To those who find faux-Oriental pieces like this insensitive, colonialistic, or patronizing, I assure you, that although it looks like I’m delightedly lapping it up and asking for seconds, I’m cognizant of these concerns, which are much-studied and discussed beyond the scope of this post.